Guest House No. 16 North Zealand, Denmark by Norm Architects

 Dinesen introduces Dinesen Collection – a collection of furniture and interior objects designed to activate …

-Utility by Norm – Fogia
+Utility by Norm Architects for Fogia

-Designed by Norm for Fogia, Utility is a versatile stool in two sizes with space …
+Designed by Norm for Fogia Utility is a versatile stool in two sizes with space …

 Embrace by Norm Architects – Fogia

-Designed by Norm Architects, Embrace is a scaled down version of the studio’s statement armchair, …
+Designed by Norm Architects, Embrace is a scaled down version of the studio’s statement armchair …

 Offset Sofa by Norm Architects – Menu